tre3x/FilmEditDetection/README.md

 ### Prerequisites
-You need Python 3.X to run this tool
+You need Python 3.x and Conda package manager to run this tool

 ### Installation
 For installing this tool with pretrained model, follow the steps below :
 1. Clone this repository `git clone https://github.com/tre3x/FilmEditDetection.git`
-2. Download the pre-trained model from [here](https://drive.google.com/drive/folders/1Mt9hBvhDo7UWXt3QksObgxKB5vxQWbdD?usp=sharing)
-3. Install `requirements.txt` file by `pip install requirements.txt`

-For installing this tool with you own trained model, follow the steps below :
-1. Clone this repository `git clone https://github.com/tre3x/FilmEditDetection.git`
+2. Install the neccessary dependencies by executing `conda env create -f environment.yml`

+### Dataset Description
+Two datasets were used in training the validation/softcut-detection module.
-2. Go to `data/synthetic_data` and run `run.sh` with neccessary parameters.
+1. The first dataset used is TRECVID IACC.3 dataset.
+This video dataset comprises of annotated videos which are further used to create synthetically generated snippets containing hard-cut, soft-cut or no-cut.
+One way to generate the training data is defined as follows: Go to `data/synthetic_data` and run `run.sh` with neccessary parameters.
 All parameters can be tweaked from the shell file.
 This step will download videos from the TRECVID IACC.3 dataset, and process them into small snippets of N frames containing cuts or no-cuts.
-3. Go to `data/MEP_data` and run `run.sh` with neccessary parameters.
+2. The second dataset used is Media Ecology Project's B&W video data, which contains fully annotated films, which has great resemblence to the kiund oif data we are actually dealing with in this work.
+One way to generate the training data is defined as follows: Go to `data/MEP_data` and run `run.sh` with neccessary parameters.
 This step is only valid for Media Ecology Project's video data, and it is designed to produce small snippets with cuts from the very specific annotation format it uses.
-4. Install `requirements.txt` file by `pip install requirements.txt`

 Now we have the data that can be used for training and testing.

+### Pre-Trained Model
+One pre-trained model of specific configuration is available, which can be found [here](https://drive.google.com/file/d/1KdyW31aCh6iD1Ot0RJK-N14-4A4NHNiD/view?usp=sharing).

 #### Training
 Now we have the data, we can train the model by running `data/train.sh`.
 The training parameters can be tweaked in the particular file.
 For training the model :
 1. Run `cd model`